 There’s a well-known story about why Steve Jobs always wore the same style of black clothes.
 Instead of wasting some mental energy deciding what to wear each day, he saved that energy by wearing the same thing every day, so he could use it on something more important.

-So, it’s important to bear in mind, that your customers usually like routines.
-And that’s where a marketing evolution approach can help.
+It’s important to bear in mind, that your customers usually like routines.
+That’s where a marketing evolution approach can help.

 Where this marketing evolution approach works well